Travel Guide To Almeria Spain

 A must-see tourist attraction is the Alcazaba Fortress, whose construction began before 1000’s, as a refuge in case of war before being declared an ‘’Historic-Artistic Monument’’.

-Dont forget to visit Almeria Cathedral, built to defend the city from sea-dwelling pirates, and rebuilt after partial destruction by an earthquake in a beautiful Renaissance style?
-Indeed, many of the monuments which survived bare scars of this natural catastrophe, which struck the town way back in 1522.
+Dont forget to visit Almeria Cathedral, built to defend the city from pirates, and rebuilt after partial destruction by an earthquake.
+Many of the monuments which survived still bare scars of this natural catastrophe, which struck the town way back in 1522.

 Spend a day on one of Almeria’s amazingly quiet beaches